Business and Enterprise

 Password resets are not only a security problem, but they also lead to financial costs and lost productivity due to the resources required to complete them.

 Password resets refer to invalidating a current account password and creating a new one.
-At an organisation, password resets typically occur because employees have forgotten their passwords and can't log into the accounts they need to do their jobs.
-Their organisation may also have a mandatory policy that requires passwords be changed every 30-90 days.
+At an organization, password resets typically occur because employees have forgotten their passwords and can't log into the accounts they need to do their jobs.
+Their organization may also have a mandatory policy that requires passwords be changed every 30-90 days.

-The helpdesk is responsible for assisting users at an organisation with technology issues – including password resets, which is one of the common requests they receive.
+The help desk is responsible for assisting users at an organization with technology issues – including password resets, which is one of the common requests they receive.
 Because of how common they are, resets are a common target for cybercriminals.
 Without password management, password resets are a serious vulnerability that can be costly.

 Rotating passwords for high-risk credentials takes hours, especially for IT professionals working with complex enterprise systems.
 Automated password rotation reduces the time spent on this tedious work, allowing them to work on projects that generate more value.